-Halloween is rapidly approaching, and we want to remind you that leaving your costume to the last minute, and dressing “as yourself” or a “an axe murderer, because they look just like you and me” isn’t as clever as you think it is.
+Halloween is rapidly approaching, and we want to remind you that leaving your costume to the last minute, and dressing “as yourself” or “an axe murderer, because they look just like you and me,” isn’t as clever as you think it is.
 Get your costume on in Nagoya!
 Halloween was not really “a thing” in Japan previously, but more recently they have been jumping on the ghoulish bandwagon.
 If you plan to dress up for the season here are a few places to start looking for your costume.

 Don Quijote – (Discount Variety Store)

 Don Quijote has everything you never knew you always wanted.
 This would include costume items, and while the stock at each store is different, the overall company offers 1,400 costumes year round and likely more during Halloween.
-Besides a good selection of costume items they have a truly amazing selection of items that could be re-purposed for creating your own costume.
+Besides a good selection of costume items, they have a truly amazing selection of items that could be re-purposed for creating your own costume.

 Loft (Variety Store)

-It is a great store, and a fantastic place to kill a couple hours, and find costumes and accessories.
+It is a great store, and a fantastic place to kill a couple of hours, and find costumes and accessories.
 There are many locations around Nagoya and Japan; choose one!

 Tokyu Hands (Variety Store)

 I found Tokyu Hands described as “the description-defying Tokyo institution that sells just about everything you could ever need and is loved by everyone who visits,” and I have a hard time arguing that.
-It is a great store, and a fantastic place to kill a couple hours.
+It is a great store, and a fantastic place to kill a couple of hours.
 To repeat, it is also a great place to pick up a costumes and accessories.
 There are many locations around Tokyo and Japan; choose one!

 GEE!
 Store “Cospa”